JDL Travel

 hammock

 Our first week in the new campsite was exciting!
 After the truck cap was installed, we found out there was a classic car show happening in Myrtle Beach.
-Our site along the main entrance road to the RV mega-park turned out to be convenient for watching all of the classic cars and trucks come into the park.
+Our site along the main entrance road to the RV mega-park gave us a front row seat as all of the classic cars and trucks come into the park.
 We didn't even feel the need to go to the show after seeing everyone drive into the campground.
 We did take a morning walk around the park to look at some more of the classic vehicles before they checked out.

 Classic Truck